raspberrypilearning/GBICi5-Scratch-1-Rock-Band/en/step_9.md

 ## What next?

-Now that you've built your first Scratch project, why not take a look at the [Lost in space](https://projects.raspberrypi.org/en/projects/lost-in-space?utm_source=pathway&utm_medium=whatnext&utm_campaign=projects) Scratch project?
+Now that you've built your first Scratch project, why not take a look at the 'Lost in space'.
+You can find it on the Scratch 1 module pathway.

 --- no-print ---
 Click on the green flag to see the animation.